Skip to content

 Implications

 Gaining a better sense of what ‘being employed’ or ‘being workful’ means to people, such as being employed in the mainstream labour market or engagement in tasks that contribute to the community or cultural development, affords the opportunity to explore which method produces greater health benefits (Urquhart 2009).
-For example, Arthur (1999) suggests that in the Torres Strait, it cannot be assumed that employment is a social benefit and unemployment is a social cost (Arthur 1999).

-The policy context is at Policies and strategies.
+The Policy Context is at Policies and Strategies.

 References

-• ABS 2017.
+• ABS (Australian Bureau of Statistics) 2017.
 Census of Population and Housing: Reflecting Australia—stories from the Census, 2016.
-ABS cat. no. 2071.0.
+ABS cat. no. 2071.0. .
 Canberra: ABS.

 • Ahonen EQ, Fujishiro K, Cunningham T & Flynn M 2018.
 Work as an Inclusive Part of Population Health Inequities Research and Prevention.
-American journal of public health 108:306-11.
+American Journal of Public Health 108:306-11.

 • Altman J & Gray M 2005.
 The economic and social impacts of the CDEP scheme in remote Australia.
 Australian Journal of Social Issues 40:399-410.